Zebulon Vance: Lecture circuit

+Speaking out against antisemitism

 Starting around 1870, Vance gave a speech called "Scattered Nation" hundreds of times, praising Jews and calling for religious tolerance and justice.
-Although Vance's motives for "Scattered Nation" are not fully known, it was not for political gain as there were less than 500 Jews in North Carolina at the time and antisemitism was common.
+Although Vance's motives for "Scattered Nation" are not fully known, it was not for political gain as there were fewer than 500 Jews in North Carolina at the time and antisemitism was common.
 One modern writer suggests Vance's perspective may have been impacted by his involvement with Freemasonry as this organization accepted Jews.
 Historian Leonard Rogoff, president of Jewish Heritage North Carolina, also notes that Vance established a relationship with Samuel Wittkowsky, a Jew and fellow Mason.
-When Vance was arrested, he was physically unable to walk to the train station and was only offered a mule by the federal troops; Vance was rescued from this humiliation by Wittkowsky who gave Vance a ride in his wagon.
+When Vance was arrested, he was physically unable to walk to the train station and was only offered a mule by the federal troops; Vance was rescued from this humiliation by Wittkowsky, who gave Vance a ride in his wagon.
 The two men's later friendship may have impacted Vance's perspective.

-Yet, within the "Scattered Nation" call for tolerance to Jews, Vance also made his prejudices clear, saying, "[In] contrast to the Jews, the 'African negro' had contributed nothing to…the civilization of mankind" and that “laws and partisan courts alike have been used to force [African American men] into an equality with those whom he could not equal."
+Yet, within the "Scattered Nation" call for tolerance to Jews, Vance also made his prejudices clear, saying, "[In] contrast to the Jews, the 'African negro' had contributed nothing to...the civilization of mankind" and that "laws and partisan courts alike have been used to force [African American men] into an equality with those whom he could not equal."

 Governor, 3rd term

 In 1875, President Ulysses S. Grant signed an amnesty bill that included Vance.
 Vance ran for an open seat in the U.S. Senate but lost to Augustus Merrimon.
 In 1876, Vance was elected to his third term of Governor as North Carolina.
 However, he only served two years of the four-year term.
-His swearing-in in 1877 was accompanied by festivities which began a tradition of lavish gubernatorial inaugurations in the state.
+His swearing-in in 1877 was accompanied by festivities that began a tradition of lavish gubernatorial inaugurations in the state.